synthetichealth/synthea/docs/devs/java.md

-# Java Src Code
+# Java Source Code

-### App.java
+## App.java

-The engine behind the simualtion is built in Java and can be seen in `src/main/java`
+The engine behind the simualtion is built in Java and can be seen in `src/main/java`.

 ```
 ├── src/main/java